+The radius of maximum winds and the radius of the outermost closed isobar or radius of the average 34-kt wind is used for storm-size correction.
 Storm-size correction can be problematic because the eyewall size produced in the model can be larger than the observed eyewall, and the model does not support observed small-sized eyewalls.
 For example, the radius of maximum winds for 2005's Hurricane Wilma was 9 km at 140 kt for several cycles.
 The model-produced radius of maximum wind was larger than 20 km.
 If the radius of maximum winds is compressed to 9 km, the eyewall will collapse and significant spin-down will occur.
 Thus, the minimum value for the storm eyewall size is currently set to 19 km.
 The eyewall size in the model is related to model resolution, model dynamics, and model physics.

 In the storm-size correction procedure, the observed radius of maximum winds is not matched.
 Instead, $r_m^$ is replaced by the average maximum radius between the model value and the observation.
 The correction is also limited to be 15% of the model value.
-Starting in 2013, the limits are set as follows: 10% if $r_m^$ is smaller than 20 km; 10-15% if

-$r_m^$ is between 20 and 40km; and 15% if $r_m^$ is larger than 40 km.
-For the radius of the outermost closed isobar (or average 34-kt wind if storm intensity is larger than 64 kt), the correction limit is set to 15% of the model value.
+The limits are set as follows: 10% if $r_m^$ is less than 20 km; 10-15% if $r_m^$ is between 20 and 40km; and 15% if $r_m^$ is greater than 40 km.
+For the radius of the outermost closed isobar (or average 34-kt wind if storm intensity is higher than 64 kt), the correction limit is set to 15% of the model value.